Maximo-Rulli/Students_Clustering/README.md

 ![Scatterplot of students' exams scores](students.png)

-The blue dots represent students who performed better on Exam 1, while the orange dots represent students who performed better on Exam 2.
-The red circles represent the centroids of the two clusters.
+The red dots represent students who performed better overall, while the green triangles are students who did not perfom as well as the others overall.
+The crosses are the clusters' centroids.